Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Preliminaries

 \begin{example}

-Let $G(n,p)$ be a distribution on graphs with $n$ vertexes, where each edge appears with probability $p$.
-A theorem by Erdős and Rényi states that $\frac{ln(n)}{n}$ is the threshold function for connectivity, meaning that for $p(n)=o(\frac{ln(n)}{n})$ the graph is a.a.s diconnected, and for $p(n)=\omega(\frac{ln(n)}{n})$ it is a.a.s connected. \end{example}
+Let $G(n,p)$ be a distribution on graphs with $n$ vertices, where each edge appears independently with probability $p$.
+A theorem by Erdős and Rényi states that $\frac{\ln(n)}{n}$ is the threshold function for connectivity, meaning that for $p(n)=o(\frac{\ln(n)}{n})$ the graph is a.a.s disconnected, and for $p(n)=\omega(\frac{\ln(n)}{n})$ it is a.a.s connected. \end{example}